 The summer of 1967 was the height of Civil Rights Movement in Cambridge, Maryland.
 On the evening of July 24, 1967, a fire erupted on Pine Street, the heart of the African-American community.
 An elementary school, several businesses, and a church were destroyed in the fire.
 And a community was changed forever.
 Read more about the history.

-All are welcome to take part in the commemorative weekend.
+All are welcome to take part in the commemorative weekend, designed to serve as an opportunity for dialogue and healing.
 Events include:

-Friday, July 21, 7-10pm at the Hyatt Regency Chesapeake Bay Resort, Cambridge, MD.
-Dinner will honor three individuals that were part of the local civil rights movement — Gloria Richardson Dandridge, Fred Stanley, and current Cambridge Mayor Victoria Jackson Stanley.
+Friday, July 21, 7-10pm at the Hyatt Regency Chesapeake Bay Resort, 100 Heron Blvd., Cambridge, MD.
+Dinner will honor three individuals that were part of the local civil rights movement — Gloria Richardson Dandridge, Fred Jackson, and current Cambridge Mayor Victoria Jackson Stanley.
 Tickets cost $60 per tickets; $400 per table.
 Buy tickets.

-Sunday, July 23, 7am, starts in downtown Cambridge, MD, near the corner of Race and Muir Streets. $25 per person.
-Register online.
+Sunday, July 23, 7am, starts at Grace United Methodist Church, 501 Race St. in downtown Cambridge, MD, near the corner of Race and Muir Streets.
+Free.